gocd/docs.go.cd/extension_points/package_repository_extension.md

 ### Downloading the package

 The package isn't automatically downloaded on the agent and made available to the jobs.
 This is unlike VCS/SCM materials where a checkout is made by default.
-In case of packages, the Go Agent is typically not the target node for deployment, it is only orchestrating deployment to a remote node.
+In case of packages, the GoCD Agent is typically not the target node for deployment, it is only orchestrating deployment to a remote node.
 So, instead of an automatic download, the following environment variables are made available:

 1. GO\_PACKAGE\_< REPO-NAME >\_< PACKAGE-NAME >\_LABEL
 2. GO\_REPO\_< REPO-NAME >\_< PACKAGE-NAME >\_REPO\_URL